w00t-w00t/MaReu/README.md

 ## Description

-This is a project to demonstrate the use of the MVP pattern in Android.
+This is a project to demonstrate the use of the MVP and MVVM patterns in Android.

 I used it, when I teach Android in engineering schools.